alncat/opusTomo/README.md

 TS_026_st.xf
 TS_026_st.xtilt
 ```
+TS_026_st.mrc is the tomogram, TS_026_st.mrcs is the tilt series stack, TS_026_st.ali is the aligned tilt series stack,
+which can be created by newstack command in IMOD with a 'newst.com' configuration file,
+TS_026_st.xf is the alignment parameter for newstack in IMOD, TS_026_st.tlt records the tilt angles for each tilt in tilt series stack,
+TS_026_st.order records the tilt angle and its corresponding exposure dose, TS_026_st.coords records the coordinate of subtomograms.

 In the subtomogram extraction phase, you should have the picked coordinates, and tomograms.
 Put the coordinate files into the same directory as the tomogram.
 The subtomograms can be extracted by RELION 3.0.8 using the command
 ```